mfumagalli/ngsTools/README.md

  * __GetSubSim__ - Select a subset of simulated data files
  * __GetSwitchedGeno__ - Switch major/minor in genotype posterior probabilities files

-* [ngsDist](https://github.com/fgvieira/ngsDist) is a program that estimates genetic distances for phylogenetic analyses from genotype posterior probabilities ([Vieira et al., 2016](http://onlinelibrary.wiley.com/doi/10.1111/bij.12511/abstract))  .
-It is not officially included in ngsTools, and therefore must be installed separately.
+* [ngsDist](https://github.com/fgvieira/ngsDist) is a program that estimates genetic distances for phylogenetic analyses from genotype posterior probabilities ([Vieira et al., 2016](http://onlinelibrary.wiley.com/doi/10.1111/bij.12511/abstract)).

+* [ngsF-HMM](https://github.com/fgvieira/ngsF-HMM) is a program developed and written by F.G.
+Vieira to estimate per-individual inbreeding tracts using a two-state Hidden Markov Model (Vieira et al. 2016 Bioinformatics).
+It uses a probabilistic framework that takes the uncertainty of genotype's assignation into account; making it specially suited for low-quality or low-coverage datasets.
+It is not officially part of ngsTools so it must be installed separately.

 ## Installation